Need another category? Click here or call us at (866) 345-6784.

 What Causes a Childbirth Injury?

-While enduring delivery, was a medical professional negligent towards you and did damage occur as a result?
-If so, affected parents have a chance of bringing a medical malpractice lawsuit for compensation in Nevada.
+While enduring delivery, was a medical professional negligent towards you, and did the damage occur as a result?
+If so, affected parents can bring a medical malpractice lawsuit for compensation in Nevada.

-During the labor and delivery process, timing and action are two crucial elements.
-Sometimes an infant suffers a birth injury.
+Timing and action are crucial elements during the labor and delivery process.
+Sometimes, an infant suffers a birth injury.
 This can mean that a medical practitioner either made a poor judgment call or failed to act appropriately.
-However, if the Nevada medical provider’s actions go against the standard of care, then it may fit the legal definition of negligence.
+However, if the Nevada medical provider’s actions go against the standard of care, then they may fit the legal definition of negligence.

-To prove birth injury, negligence must have a direct connection to the damage.
+To prove birth injury, negligence must directly connect to the damage.
 One of the most unfortunate elements of childbirth injury is not discovering the effects right away.
 Some injuries are discernible immediately after they happen.
 However, things that affect the brain may not be evident until developmental milestones come, and are not reached.

 Another example from Nevada involves the premature delivery of an infant.
 As reported by the Las Vegas Review-Journal, this incident led to a $14.5 million judgment against the obstetrician.